AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/04/page02.md

       ![](../images/nc4.png)

 ### Task 5: Adding Detection Models

+In this task, you will train a PCA-Based Anomaly Detection model using the training dataset and score it using the testing dataset.
+This helps identify anomalies and evaluate the model’s performance.

 1. On the **Component (1)** tab, search for **PCA-Based Anomaly Detection (2)**.
 Then **Drag** the **PCA-Based Anomaly Detection** component into the canvas **(3)**.